Adelost/entity-component-systems-study/README.md

 ## Introduction

 This study will analyse and compare some of the most common optimization strategies used in allocating and accessing components in a component-centric Entity Component System.
-The chapter starts by introducing the area and terminology of entity component systems.
-It also cover the objective of the study and what can be expected in later chapters.
+The section starts by introducing the area and terminology of entity component systems.
+It also cover the objective of the study and what can be expected in later sections.

 ### Topic